 Martin Portos is at the European University Institute.
 He holds a degree in Political Science and Administration from the University of Santiago de Compostela and also gained an MSc in Politics Research (Comparative Government) at the University of Oxford (UK).
 Since 2012, he has been undertaking a full-time PhD in Political and Social Sciences at the European University Institute at Florence (Italy).
 His main areas of interest are: comparative politics, European comparative politics and governments, social movements, collective action and contentious politics, democratic quality and democratization processes, politics and territorial organization, nationalism and federalism.

-Anna Subirats is at European University Institute.
+Anna Subirats Ribas is at European University Institute.
 She holds a degree in Geography from Universitat Autònoma de Barcelona (UAB, Barcelona) and a MSc in Urban Studies from University College London (UCL, London).
 Prior to becoming a Doctoral Researcher at the Department of Political and Social Science at the European University Institute (EUI, Florence), she worked for three years as a project developer for the metropolitan planning consulting firm Barcelona Regional.
 Her current research focuses on the themes of urban governance, politics of urban planning, contentious politics in processes of urban transformation and urban social movements.

-Chapter 1: Referendums from below: An introduction
+Referendums from below: an introduction

-Chapter 3: The organisational strategies of movements in referendums from below
+The organisational strategies of movements in referendums from below

-Chapter 4: Framing strategies in referendums from below
+Framing strategies in referendums from below

-Chapter 6: Referendums from below: some reflections
+Referendums from below: some reflections

 "This timely and original book bridges the gap between social movement studies and research on direct democracy.
-Donatella della Porta and her co-authors forcefully show how social movements shape the dynamics of referendums campaigns in times of economic and political crises."
+Donatella della Porta and her co-authors forcefully show how social movements shape the dynamics of referendum campaigns in times of economic and political crises."
 Swen Hutter, European University Institute

 "In this supremely readable and interesting book, Donatella della Porta, the foremost scholar of social movements, and her colleagues address the role of ‘referendums from below’, a timely and yet surprisingly understudied phenomenon.
 The book provides a very valuable contribution to the literature on direct democracy as well as an important contribution to political science."
 Matt Qvortrup, Coventry University